Lifetime Physical Activity Program

 1. Polish your teaching skills

-2. Collect student evaluations for a class exclusively your own
+2. Collect student evaluations for a class you taught

 3. Gain teaching experience for your CV or resume